everysportmediagroup/everysport-api-documentation/basics/formats_and_terms.md

 # Formats and Terms
+Here are the generic formats and terms used in the API.

 ## League ID
 To find the League ID, look up the league at [everysport.com](http://www.everysport.com).
 The ID is the last digits in the URL.